makrai/notes/futrell-2501-linguists-stopped-worrying.md

 * How the science of lang productively integrates the LM insights
 * What is the status of the formal structures discovered through ling analysis, if they don’t have to be innately latent in the human brain?
 We believe that
   * ling structure is as real as it ever was, and that the LM revolution presents us with important new ideas and methods
 * LMs might give us reason to update our ling theories to be more gradient, usage-based, and functionalist, by serving as a proof-of-concept system that implements ideas that were previously hard to formalize

 ## 4.1 Linguistic structure is real

-* systems can process language without having ling structure hardwired in.
+* systems can process lang without having ling structure hardwired in.
 * ling structure is a real pattern in the sense of Dennett (1989): it
-  * a compressed and useful repr of important aspects of language.
+  * a compressed and useful repr of important aspects of lang.
   * To explain or describe ling phenomena without reference to ling structure, perhaps in terms of some more reductive neural theory, would be hopelessly complex — and would make understanding LM behavior more difficult
   * Nefdt, 2023: a worked-out theory of ling structure as real patterns
 * Figure 5 eg subject–verb agreement.
 Modern LMs are proficient at this task,